 If you are a colleague or line manager of someone who you think requires support then please contact your nominated HR Business Partner or HR Advisor for advice.

-You can find detailed information on the University's individual stress risk assessment process from our guide on supporting employees with work-related stress.
+You can find detailed information on the University's individual stress risk assessment process in our guide on supporting employees with work-related stress.

-You can also access the University's Staff Counselling Scheme for support to manage your stress levels.
+You can also access the University's staff counselling services for support to manage your stress levels.